vegaprotocol/documentation/docs/api/overview.md

 # Overview

-The Vega data node presents three APIs for you to interact with.
+The Vega data node has three APIs for you to interact with.

+Most of the APIs are designed to use for trading-related queries, and if you'd like to try out the APIs on testnet, you can find more [reference documentation](https://docs.fairground.vega.xyz/docs/api-reference/) (including the GraphQL playground) and [how-to guides](https://docs.fairground.vega.xyz/docs/api-howtos/) (including a Gitpod environment), within [Vega Fairground documentation](https://docs.fairground.vega.xyz/).

 ## What is each API best for?